YuChani/2023-Capstone-Design/README.md

 Project made by Silesian University of Technology and Sun Moon University students.

+## What is Driver-in-the-loop

+Our project utilizes data from Carla Simulator including vehicle roll, pitch, yaw, speed, and steering values.
+To control the vehicle's roll, pitch, yaw, and steering, which involve four servo motors, we also incorporated PCA9685.
+The vehicle's speed is controlled using a DC motor and an L298N motor driver.

+With this setup, our scale car reflects the movements of the vehicle in the simulator in real-time.
+This allows us to visually observe the changes in the vehicle's behavior directly in the simulator.

 ## Used Project

 * Carla simulator set up on PC(OS is Linux)